acadadev/rosrider_doc/01_INTRO/README.md

 **Introduction**

 ROSRider is a versatile electronics card that empowers you to create custom ROS-compatible robots.
-It can drive a variety of small encoder gear motors, allowing building of 2 wheeled or 4 wheeled small to medium sized robots.
+ROSRider can control and power a range of small encoder gear motors, enabling the construction of 2-wheeled or 4-wheeled robots of small to medium size.

 <p align="center">
 <img src="../images/sorcerer_rosrider_intro.jpg" alt="ROSRider application project">